CaveDann/AKCPZ/README.md

 * Make kill counters persistent across restarts by reading from file (Done)
 * Fix nil nil nil on new game (Done)
 * Make kill counters reset on player death (No work needed)
-* Fix weird counting on early kills for game + 1 issue
+* Fix weird counting on early kills for game + 1 issue (Partial)
 * Fix window height
+* Make counters update every hour to ensure they're in sync

 ## Comments
 * Fix nil nil nil on new game